Decentralized Entropic Optimal Transport for Distributed Distribution Comparison: Numerical Experiments

 \subsection{Real-world distributed domain adaptation}

-Besides testing on synthetic data, we apply our method to real-world distributed domain adaptation tasks in which the data in the source and target domains are scattered among different agents rather than stored in the same server.
-Suppose we further protect the privacy of the target domain by preventing the source domain from accessing the data of the target domain.
-The problem is even more challenging in that case, and existing domain adaptation methods become inapplicable.
+Besides the synthetic experiments above, we conduct real-world distributed domain adaptation experiments in classification tasks.
+In particular, distributed domain adaptation is dedicated to solving the domain adaptation problem where both source and target domain data are scattered over different agents.
+The aim is to use the label information available in the source domain $\mathcal{X}$ to learn a classifier that can be applied to the target domain $\mathcal{Y}$ without label information.
+Unlike classic domain adaptation, the distributed domain adaptation needs to consider the communications among different agents.
+Suppose we further protect the privacy of the target domain by preventing the source domain from accessing the target domain's data.
+The problem is even more challenging, and existing domain adaptation methods become inapplicable.

-We conduct this experiment on two widely-used image datasets, USPS and MNIST~\citep{lecun1998gradient}, each of which has ten image categories corresponding to the digits from 0 to 9.
-We follow the setting in~\citep{courty2017joint}.
-Given 2,000 images of the MNIST domain and 1,800 images of the USPS domain, we consider the adaptation in two directions: USPS$\rightarrow$MNIST and MNIST$\rightarrow$USPS.
-We focus on the OT-based domain adaptation strategy~\citep{flamary2016optimal}.
-This strategy $i)$ computes the (entropic) optimal transport distance between the source and target domains, $ii)$ maps the source samples to the target domain via the optimal coupling, and $iii)$ trains the 1-Nearest Neighbor (1NN) classifier based on the mapped data in a distributed manner.
-To obtain the optimal coupling, we apply various methods, including our MRBCD scheme with real or approximated kernel matrix, the earth mover distance (EMD) for OT distance, the Sinkhorn algorithm for EOT distance, and the OT-LpL1 method in~\citep{courty2014domain}.
+We focus on the OT-based domain adaptation strategy~\cite{flamary2016optimal}.
+This strategy $i)$ computes the (entropic) optimal transport distance between the source and target domains, $ii)$ maps the source samples to the target domain via the optimal coupling, and $iii)$ trains the 1-Nearest Neighbor (1NN) classifier based on the mapped data.
+To obtain the optimal coupling, we apply various methods, including our DEOT method with real or approximated kernel matrix, the earth mover distance (EMD) for OT distance, the Sinkhorn algorithm for EOT distance, and the OT-LpL1 method in~\cite{courty2014domain}.
+The baselines (EMD, Sinkhorn, OT-LpL1) are centralized and designed for classic domain adaptation.
+For a fair comparison and to highlight our contribution, we test the baselines under their default centralized settings in the following experiments while testing our DEOT method under the decentralized setting.

-Experimental results in Table~\ref{tab:ac} show that without the information of the target domain, purely training a 1NN classifier leads to unsatisfactory performance.
-The traditional centralized OT methods can improve classification accuracy.
-Still, they require a powerful central server to compute the OT distance and need to access the raw data of the target domain.
-Our MRBCD scheme outperforms the baselines when using the real kernel and achieves privacy preservation with tolerable performance degradation when using the approximated kernel.
-In summary, our decentralized EOT has the potential to distributed domain adaptation tasks in challenging privacy-preserving scenarios.